Ecuador is one of the least expensive countries to visit in South America.

 If tourists do fly domestically, it's usually between Quito or Guayaquil and the Galapagos Islands.

-Quito and Guayaquil are both very well-connected internationally, with flights arriving daily from the major cities in the United States (New York, Miami) as well as countries in Latin America (Colombia, Peru).
+Quito and Guayaquil are well-connected internationally, with flights arriving daily from the major cities in the United States (New York, Miami) as well as countries in Latin America (Colombia, Peru).

 Cost of Activities & Attractions